s-matyukevich/raspberry-pi-os/docs/lesson01/rpi-os.md

 }
 ```

-After startup Raspberry Pi will load `kernel7.img` into memory and start execution from the beggining of the file.
+After startup, Raspberry Pi will load `kernel7.img` into memory and start execution from the beginning of the file.
 That's why `.text.boot` section must be first.
-This section we are going to put low level OS startup code.
+This section we are going to put low-level OS startup code.
-`.text`, `.rodata` and `.data` sections contains kernel compiled instructions, read only data and normal data - there is nothing special to add about them.
+`.text`, `.rodata` and `.data` sections contain kernel compiled instructions, read-only data and normal data - there is nothing special to add about them.
 `.bss` section is responsible for containing data that should be initialized to 0.
 By puting such data in a separate section compiler can save some space in elf binary - only section size is stored in elf header but section itself is omited.
 After loading image into memory we should initialize `.bss` section to 0, That's why we need to record start and end of the section (`bss_begin` and `bss_end` symbols store this information) and align section so it starts at the address that is multiple of 8.
 If section is not aligned it would be more difficult to use `str` instruction to store 0 at the beggining of the bss section, because `str` instruction can only be used with 8 byte aligned address.

 ### Booting the kernel